py5coding/py5book/content/live_coding.md

 # Live Coding

 Live Coding is a useful feature to help facilitate the rapid prototyping of ideas.
-It will enable you to repeatedly change the code of a running Sketch without needing to repeatedly exit and call [](/reference/sketch_run_sketch).
+It will enable you to repeatedly change the code of a running Sketch without needing to repeatedly exit a Sketch and call [](/reference/sketch_run_sketch) to start a new one.

 The intended purpose of this is to help you quickly write py5 code.
 In particular, the py5 folks who have daily coding practices would benefit from Live Coding.
 It is useful for making small adjustments to working py5 code.
-It could also be used for Live Coding performances.
+It could also be used for activities such as Live Coding performances.

-This feature is available for coders who use `*.py` files and coders who use Jupyter Notebooks.
+This feature is available for py5 in module mode only.
+It works for code written in `*.py` files and Jupyter Notebooks.

-TODO: say something about module mode

 ## Live Coding Overview